sbatson5/imposter-syndrome-blog/content/posts/2019-07-13---I-Lied-to-Become-a-Developer.md

 </figure>

 So, I got to the point where I really just thought it wasn't going to happen.
+It had been over a year of applying and I couldn't get past level one.
-I didn't feel bad -- I enjoyed it and maybe I could work on some cool side projects in the mean time and it could help me get my next job because I can put "HTML" on my resume.
+I didn't feel bad -- I enjoyed it and maybe I could work on some cool side projects.

 As fate would have it though, I came across a really interesting job posting.